Vonage Video API archiving lets you record, save and retrieve sessions.

 property of each archive listed in the JSON data returned

-by the call the the REST method.
+by the call the REST method.

 You cannot stop an automatic archive using the OpenTok REST API or server SDKs.
 Automatic archives stop 60 seconds after the last client disconnects from the session or 60 minutes after the last client stops publishing a stream to the session.